Code-Institute-Submissions/Carmos-Cottages/README.md

 1. When loading the page you will first find the image of the main house of the place, decorated with a Balinese theme.
 2. All photos of the place are my property;
-3. The Viode is also my property;
+3. The Vide is also my property;
 4. The two pictures of people were taken from google images;
 5. All images were resized and compressed to increase the flow of user experience.